ithierda/albert_project/README.md

 ## Features
-(As a reminder: the "best beneficiary" is the one who offers us the best EBITDA ratio).
+(As a reminder: the "best beneficiary" is the one who offers us the best turnover).

 These are the features on which we're going to train our models:
 - address